ddeutils/ddedocs/docs/abstract/dataops/data-product.md

     A **Data Product** is a product or service that leverages data as its core component to deliver value to end users or customers (data consumers).[^1]

+## :material-arrow-down-right: Getting Started

-Data Product involves collecting, analyzing, and using data to provide insight, information, or functionality that helps address specific needs or business challenges.
+**Data Product** involves collecting, analyzing, and using data to provide insight, information, or functionality that helps address specific needs or business challenges.
 Data products integrate data from source systems, process it, ensure compliance, and make it instantly available to consumers.

-## Getting Started

-## Principles of an Enterprise-Grade Data Product
+### Principles of an Enterprise-Grade Data Product

 1. Inherently valuable: Complete and valuable without any other data required.
 2. Product managed: A product owner manages each product through the entire lifecycle, like any other digital product.